learn-co-curriculum/rails-js-project-setup/README.md

 Open up a new terminal window `command t` and leave your rails server up and running

+In your terminal execute `mkdir notes-js-frontend`

-Once there, `cd` into that directory on your computer and we'll start building out the frontend
+Once there, `cd` into that directory and we'll start building out the frontend

 * Let's create the files and folders we'll need: